 The following criteria apply to all PDA assessable development in the Blackwater East PDA.
-To the extent that the criteria are relevant, they are to be taken into account in the preparation of PDA development applications and the assessment of those applications.4
+To the extent that the criteria are relevant, they are to be taken into account in the preparation of PDA development applications and the assessment of those applications.

-The PDA-wide criteria support the delivery of the structural elements expressed in Section 2.2.1 and Map 2 - Zoning and structural elements plan.
+The PDA-wide criteria support the delivery of the structural elements expressed in section 2.2.1 and Map 2 - Zoning and structural elements plan.

-The PDA-wide criteria should be read in conjunction with the relevant zone provisions.
+The PDA-wide criteria should be read in conjunction with the relevant Zone provisions.

-The infrastructure plan and implementation strategy may include further information, which should be taken into account in the design and feasibility of development proposals.
+The Infrastructure plan and Implementation strategy may include further information, which should be taken into account in the design and feasibility of development proposals.

-For more detail regarding how to comply with the specific development requirements listed below refer to relevant guidelines.5
+For more detail regarding how to comply with the specific development requirements listed below refer to the relevant aspects of the State Planning Policy and supporting documentation as well as the DSDIP guidelines.